PBSW/SSD-Compulsory-Password-Manager/README.md

 ##### Encryption

-To protect sensitive data at rest, AES-256 is used to handle password encryption in the app.
-The CryptographyHelper, used for decryption and encryption, takes a base64-encoded key from CryptographyOptions, ensuring it's a valid length for AES (16, 24, or 32 bytes).
-For each password, a new IV is generated and stored along with the encrypted data.
-This way, even if the same password is used multiple times, the result will be different.

-Passwords are encrypted before being saved to the database, and the stored IV allows them to be decrypted later.
-The same key is used across all encryption/decryption, but the IV ensures unique encryption every time.
+To protect sensitive data at rest, AES-GCM-256 is used to handle password encryption in the app.
+All encryption is handled client side with unique key derived via PBKDF2 from the users password, salted with their username to avoid rainbow table attacks.
+Using a unique key per user versus using a singular encryption key in the backend is intended to avoid a single point of failure.
+If the singular key is exposed by either an outsider- or insider threat, the entire userbase's credentials would be compromised.
+The derived user key replicable only by the user, as it is salted with a unique username.
+Of course, that is if they utilize strong and unique master credentials for the password manager.
+The key is stored in session storage, to avoid persisting it for longer than necesarry.

+A random IV is generated when encrypting a password, which is stored in the same string as the cipher.
+When decrypting a password, the cipher text and IV are seperated, and subsequently decrypted with the users key.

 ##### Password Hashing and Salting

 Password hashing is essential to ensure that even if an attacker gains access to the database, they cannot easily retrieve user passwords.
-Our implementation utilizes a secure hashing algorithm, such as PBKDF2, bcrypt, or Argon2, to hash passwords before storing them in the database.
+Our implementation utilizes Argon2id, which is currently among the strongest hashing algorithms available.

 Each password is combined with a unique salt value before being hashed.
 The salt is a random string that is stored alongside the hashed password in the database.
 The purpose of the salt is to ensure that identical passwords result in different hash values, thereby protecting against rainbow table attacks and making it significantly harder for attackers to crack passwords using precomputed hashes.

-We elected to use Argon2 as it considered among the most secure.
+However, the password being hashed in the backend is not the plaintext password.
+Before sending the password to backend, the frontend will do a quick SHA-256 hash on the password to avoid cleartext traffic of the master password, which could be extracted from memory by threat actors.
+This hash is however vulnerable to rainbow-table attacks, as it is not salted.
+Still, it does make the attack vector less likely.

 For our implementation:

+- Frontend hashing: The password goes through an unsalted SHA-256 hash.
 - Salt Generation: A unique salt is generated for each password when it is created or changed.
-- Hashing: The salted password is hashed using the PBKDF2 algorithm with a high number of iterations, which makes brute-force attacks computationally expensive.
+- Hashing: The salted password is hashed using the Argon2id algorithm with a high number of iterations, which makes brute-force attacks computationally expensive.
 - Storing: Only the salt and the hashed password are stored in the database, and not the plaintext password itself.

 ##### JWTs (JSON Web Tokens)